 One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.08% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sunset Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sunset Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sunset Beach has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sunset Beach a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small town, Sunset Beach doesn't have a public transportation system that people use for their commute.

 The people who call Sunset Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sunset Beach residents report their race to be White.
-Important ancestries of people in Sunset Beach include Irish, English, Italian, and Polish.
+The greatest number of Sunset Beach residents report their race to be White, followed by Asian.
+Important ancestries of people in Sunset Beach include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Sunset Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include French and Other Asian languages.